Imtiaz5/CodePathProject1/README.md

 # CodePathProject1

-Check out the Main Branch of this Project
+Check out the Master Branch of this Project